 - Other Fruits and Vegetables.
 There are many other popular fruits and also vegetables for making Rujak.
 The possibilities are truly endless.
 Some commonly used fruits include starfruit (belimbing), water apple (jambu air), ambarella (kedondong), pomelo (jeruk Bali), jicama (bengkuang), guava (jambu merah), and many, many others.

 - Buy Belacan.
-I found belecan (finally!) at a large Asian market near me in the city, but it’s easier to order online.
-Buy Belecan Shrimp Paste Here at Amazon.com (affiliate link, my friends!).
+I found belacan (finally!) at a large Asian market near me in the city, but it's easier to order online.
+Buy Belacan Shrimp Paste Here at Amazon.com (affiliate link, my friends!).
 Great stuff!
+Belecan is also known as "trassi" or "terasi".

 - Substitutes for Belacan.
 If you are unable to find belecan, use dried shrimp, but use double the amount.
 You can also use salted shrimp.
 Anther option is 2-3 mashed anchovies with oil.
 For a vegetarian substitute, try chopped or ground shiitake mushrooms.